 But, I would be a fool to imply that their toothbrushes are faultless and last forever, they won’t.

 Electrical products, particularly those exposed to water like a toothbrush is will wear out or fail at some point.

-The average life of an electric toothbrush tends to be about 3-5 years, although I do believe most Oral-B products are closer to the 5 year mark.
+The average life of an electric toothbrush tends to be about 5 years.